janneshb/SimpleSim.jl/docs/src/index.md

 end
 ```

-Calls can only be made from within a `yc` function.
+Calls can only be made from within a `gc` function.
 Not from within an `fc` function.
 To obtain the current output of a submodel without updating it, use the `@out` macro.

 ```julia
 function fc_parent(x, u, p, t; models)